sasabosnic/rgz/ref/dba.md

 # &nbsp;

 <p class="quote">&#8220;Hi!
 My name is Denis and I'm an aircraft
 pilot in my free time.
-At my $dayjob I'm a Senior Software Developer at <a href="https://www.adjust.com">adjust</a>, where my team makes software for a high-load system.
+At my $dayjob I'm a software developer at
+<a href="https://www.adjust.com">adjust</a>, where my team makes
+software for a high-load system.
 It runs on 400+ bare metal fine tuned for extreme performance machines.
 These days we process around 10PB monthly.</p>